 - Place boiled chicken into a baking pan.
 In a separate bowl, mix the tomato paste, lime juice, salt, and pepper together.
 Rub the chicken with tomato paste lime sauce.

-- Put the chicken in the oven for 10-15 minutes until the top of the chicken is crispy.
+- Put the chicken in the oven on the top rack for about 3 to 5 minutes until the top of the chicken is crispy.

 - In a nonstick skillet, add butter.
-Once butter is melted, add ¾ head of mashed garlic.
-Add ground coriander to the garlic.
+Once butter is melted, add the remaining minced garlic.
+Add salt and ground coriander to the garlic.
 Fry the garlic in butter or ghee until dark golden brown.
 Set aside.

 - In another pot, add about 4 cups of the chicken broth to a stovetop pot.
 Add 800 grams of fresh or frozen minced molokhia and the minced fresh garlic (about ¼ of the original garlic).
 Bring the molokhia to a boil stirring continuously.
 Check the consistency and add 1 to 2 more cups of broth to reach desired consistency.
 See notes.